Austin Riley Player Props: Braves vs. Pirates

 Austin Riley At The Plate

-- Riley has driven in a run in 42 games this year (38.5%), including 19 games with more than one RBI (17.4%).
-He has also driven home three or more of his team's runs in five contests.
+- In 38.2% of his games this season, Riley has had at least one RBI.
+He's picked up more than one in 17.3% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.